ArunKumarGajula/Business-Insights-360/README.md

 # Business-Insights-360

+AtliQ Hardware is a consumer electronics company expanding rapidly but is not able to compete with other companies using data as most of their report still exists in Excel.
+My goal is to implement an advanced analytics solution using Power BI that will enable the company to get insights and make in

 "In this transformative project, I've embarked on a mission to craft a single, all-encompassing report that serves as the North Star for sales, marketing, finance, and the executive team.
 The goal is to empower stakeholders across these domains with a unified, insightful resource.

 Three pillars underpin this endeavor: